barsoom/devbook/how_we_work/README.md

 And when we do planned tasks, we try to have enough slack to do them well the first time.

+#### Zero tolerance for bugs and exceptions.

+We want to be notified about every exception, but ideally only once or twice; then they should be fixed.
+If you glance at an exception and discard it because it's a known issue, you're doing it wrong.

+If it's known, make your app handle or swallow it.
+Exceptions should be exceptional.
+Whatever you're doing in your head to handle or ignore that exception, put it in code.

+Bugs should be fixed when they crop up, before starting work on new features.
+The only way to win against entropy is to fix the broken stuff before adding new <strike>broken stuff</strike> features.

+We're not perfect, so we're always a little short of this goal, but not very.

 #### Some code review.

 We don't review all code all the time; we prefer to "move fast and break things".